CardinalNow/TerraformWorkshop/challenges/10-sentinelpolicy/README.md

 ### Review the Plan

-Will see the plan was sucessful but there was a policy failure, however the option to Apply is still available.
+Will see the plan was successful but there was a policy failure, however the option to Apply is still available.

 ### Update the Policy